ibm-cloud-docs/containers/cs_edge.md

 1. [Create a worker pool](/docs/containers?topic=containers-add_workers#add_pool) that spans all zones in your cluster and has at least two workers per zone.
 In the `ibmcloud ks worker-pool create` command, include the `--label dedicated=edge` flag to label all worker nodes in the pool.
 All worker nodes in this pool, including any worker nodes that you add later, are labeled as edge nodes.

   <p class="tip">If you want to use an existing worker pool, the pool must span all zones in your cluster and have at least two workers per zone.
-You can label the worker pool with `dedicated=edge` by using the [PATCH worker pool API](https://containers.cloud.ibm.com/global/swagger-global-api/#/clusters/PatchWorkerPool).
+You can label the worker pool with `dedicated=edge` by using the [POST worker pool labels API](https://containers.cloud.ibm.com/global/swagger-global-api/#/v2/v2SetWorkerPoolLabels){: external}.
 In the body of the request, pass in the following JSON.
       <pre class="screen">
       {
         "labels": {"dedicated":"edge"},